Sweden sends special diving vessel to area of pipeline leaks | Headlines

 - Denmark

-Russian President Vladimir Putin on Friday accused the West of sabotaging Russia-built natural gas pipelines under the Baltic Sea to Germany, a charge vehemently denied by the United States and its allies.
+Russian President Vladimir Putin on Friday accused the West of sabotaging Russia-built natural gas pipelines under the Baltic Sea to Germany, a charge vehemently denied by the United States and its allies, who noted that Russia has been blackmailing Europe with reduced gas supplies for months.

 Capt.
-Jimmie Adamsson, a spokesman for the Swedish navy, told The Associated Press the vessel — a submarine rescue ship — had been sent to at the position of the leaks off Sweden and was supporting the Swedish coast guard, which is in charge of the work.
+Jimmie Adamsson, a spokesman for the Swedish navy, told The Associated Press that a submarine rescue ship had been sent to the site of the leaks off Sweden and was supporting the Swedish coast guard, which is in charge of the work.

-It was unclear when anyone would be able to go down, either divers or a submarine.
+It was unclear when anyone or anything would be able to go down to the pipelines, either divers or a submarine.

-The coast guard said that it was on site with one of its vessels too, Amfritrite, to monitor sea traffic in the area.
-It added that bad weather is expected, which will complicate the conditions on site.
+The coast guard said one of its vessels, Amfritrite, was at the site to monitor nearby sea traffic.
+It added that bad weather is expected, which will complicate the situation.

-Over the weekend, authorities in Denmark said that Nord Stream 1 and 2 natural gas pipelines had stopped leaking.
+Over the weekend, authorities in Denmark said the Nord Stream 1 and 2 natural gas pipelines had stopped leaking.

 The coast guard offered no explanation as to why the leak had increased.
 The other one, over Nord Stream 1, has stopped, it said.

-The coast guard added that its vessel, KBV 003 Amfitrite, was still off Sweden and its task was to monitor the situation and sea traffic in the area.

-Danish authorities were monitoring the two leaks east of the Danish Baltic Sea island of Bornholm — above Nord Stream 1 and Nord Stream 2 — with the frigate Absalon and the environmental ship Gunnar Thorson.
-The Danish air force was contributing to the mission with a helicopter.
+Danish authorities were monitoring the two leaks east of the Danish Baltic Sea island of Bornholm — above Nord Stream 1 and Nord Stream 2 — with the frigate Absalon, the environmental ship Gunnar Thorson, and a military helicopter.

 Sweden's prosecuting authority and the Swedish Security Services are heading an investigation, while Copenhagen police were in charge of an inquiry in Denmark.

-Denmark said the investigation was being carried out in close cooperation with relevant authorities, including the National Police, the Danish Police Intelligence Service and Denmark's energy authorities.

-A joint international investigation team consisting of relevant authorities from, among others, Denmark, Germany and Sweden, should also be set up.
+A joint international investigation team from Denmark, Germany and Sweden, among others, was also being set up.

-The U.S.-Russia clashes continued later at an emergency meeting of the U.N.
-Security Council in New York called by Moscow on the pipelines attacks and as Norwegian researchers published a map projecting that a huge plume of methane from the damaged pipelines will travel over large swaths of the Nordic region.
+The U.N.
+Security Council held an emergency meeting Friday on the pipelines attacks and Norwegian researchers published a map projecting that a huge plume of methane from the damaged pipelines will travel over large swaths of the Nordic region.

+Danish Prime Minister Mette Frederiksen on Monday noted that ”unfortunately, both a present and a future are emerging, which are more gloomy than we are used to.
+Authoritarian forces are gaining ground, and the international community is in turmoil.”
+“We got a frightening taste of it last week with the leaks on Nord Stream 1 and 2.
+It was surprising and worrying,” she said.

+In Norway, members of a voluntary military unit, the Home Guard, were posted outside several petroleum facilities , following a request from the police, to prevent “unwanted incidents.”
+The unit is to guard “critical civil and military infrastructure.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)